mjbradvica/personal-website-articles/2021/chain-of-responsibility.md

 }
 ```

-> **Note**: You can't use dependency injection for each handler because they all have the same signature of IChainHandler of type T. This is why they need to be instantiated manually.
+> **Note**: You can not use dependency injection for each handler because they all have the same signature of IChainHandler of type T. This is why each handler needs to be instantiated manually.

-With our new widget chain factory, we have shifted the responsibility from the handler to create the chain to a factory.
+With our new widget chain factory, we have shifted the responsibility to create the chain from the handler to our factory.
 Our new handler now looks like this.

 ```csharp
 public class GoodChainCreationHandler